Death and state funeral of Elizabeth II: Accession

-The Accession Council assembled on 10 September at St James's Palace to formally proclaim the accession of Charles III.
-Although about seven hundred people were eligible to attend the ceremony, because the event was planned on short notice, the number in attendance was two hundred.
+The Accession Council assembled on 10 September at St James's Palace formally to proclaim the accession of Charles III.
+Although about seven hundred people were eligible to attend the ceremony, because the event was planned at short notice, the number in attendance was two hundred.
 In addition to other formalities, the Council confirmed "Charles III" as the King's regnal name.
 At 11:00, 21-gun salutes at the Tower of London, Cardiff Castle, Edinburgh Castle, Castle Cornet, Gibraltar, and naval bases and ships at sea marked the accession of Charles III.
 The King greeted crowds outside Buckingham Palace after the ceremony.

 On 10 September, senior MPs swore an oath of allegiance to Charles III in a special session of Parliament.
-The King then met with the Prime Minister for a second time and held audiences with members of her cabinet and leaders of the opposition parties.
+The King then met the Prime Minister for a second time and held audiences with members of her cabinet and leaders of the opposition parties.

 The coronation of Charles III and Camilla took place on 6 May 2023 at Westminster Abbey.